Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The main goal of this specification is to define the interoperability points between an [=ingest source=] and a [=receiving entity=] that typically reside in the cloud.
-While this specification does not impose any new constraints or requirements to clients that consume media streams using any defined streaming protocol, the preferred streaming protocol is DASH.
+This specification does not impose any new constraints or requirements to clients that consume media streams.

 Live media ingest happens between an [=ingest source=] such as a [=live encoder=] and a [=receiving entity=].
-The [=receiving entity=] could be a media packager, streaming origin or a content delivery network (CDN).
+The [=receiving entity=] could be a media packager, streaming origin or a content delivery network (CDN) or another cloud media service.
 The combination of ingest sources and receiving entities is common in practical video streaming deployments, where media processing functionality is distributed between the ingest sources and receiving entities.
-Nevertheless, in such deployments, interoperability between ingest sources and downstream processing entities can sometimes be challenging.
+Nevertheless, in such deployments, interoperability can sometimes be challenging.
 This challenge comes from the fact that there are multiple levels of interoperability to be considered and vendors may have a different view of what is expected/preferred as well as how various technical specifications apply.
 First of all, the choice for the data